 It is unusual for a supervisor to cost his time on a fellowship application.
 Such costs would have to be requested within the £20,000 per annum envelope for pre-doctoral applications and are unlikely to be considered a good use of resources by reviewers.
 Staff requests should be for staff actually undertaking activities on the project.

 These should be noted in the case for support and a letter of support from the relevant health authority uploaded with the application stating that they are prepared to cover the costs incurred.
-An NHS Costs Proforma (XLS 83KB) (XLSX, 57KB) should also be attached to the application.
+For further MRC guidance and requirements concerning the inclusion of NHS Costs within applications for funding.

 The MRC is proud to collaborate with a number of Royal Colleges and Charity funders to offer a range of jointly funded Clinical Research Training Fellowships each round.
 These awards offer the prestige of having the relevant organisation co-fund your fellowship and may offer additional opportunities to report on your project, present your work at meetings and for professional networking.

 All applications are considered in open competition; therefore a request for joint funding will have no effect on the outcome of your application and the submission procedure and deadline is the same as advertised on the MRC deadlines page.
 Any jointly funded fellowships will be offered at the same funding level as any other MRC Clinical Research Training Fellowship and under standard MRC terms and conditions except where additional terms and conditions are specified by the joint funder.
 See website or contact the funder for further details.

 All Clinical Research Training Fellowship applicants must upload the joint funding form (DOCX, 62KB) as part of their cover letter to state whether they would like to apply for joint funding.

 See Jointly-Funded Clinical Research Training Fellowship for a full list of the organisations with which the we currently collaborate.